-Welcome to YNAB Money Snapshots—where you see a real picture of someone else’s budget and finances.
+Welcome to YNAB Money Snapshots—where you see a real budget in action!
 They’re all anonymous, because sharing money is still a squirrelly topic for many, but we think airing them out in the open makes you better with your own money story.

-See how a family of five in Seattle making a variable income of roughly $120K a year budgeted their money in April.
+See how a family of five in Seattle that took home ~$12,000/month in 2020 budgeted their money.

 - Names: Mimsy & Jax